nasa/cumulus/packages/api/README.md

   Options:

-    -a, --index-alias <alias>     AWS Elasticsearch index alias (default: cumulus-alias) --host <host>                 AWS Elasticsearch host (default: null) -s, --source <sourceIndex>    Index to switch from and no longer used (default: null) -d, --dest-index <destIndex>  Index to be aliased and used as the elasticsearch index for Cumulus (default: null) -h, --help                    output usage information
+    -a, --index-alias <indexAlias>    AWS Elasticsearch index alias (default: cumulus-alias) --host <host>                     AWS Elasticsearch host (default: null) -s, --source-index <sourceIndex>  Index to switch from and no longer used (default: null) -d, --dest-index <destIndex>      Index to be aliased and used as the elasticsearch index for Cumulus (default: null) -h, --help                        output usage information
 ```

 ## What is Cumulus?